 You should always check your sour cream’s color, smell, and texture in case there are any contaminants that may have caused it to spoil.

 Sour cream usually lasts up to 2 weeks past its expiration date.
 It retains its quality for up to 2 weeks once opened.
-However, always make sure to inspect your sour cream for any possible spoilage.
+However, always inspect your sour cream for any possible spoilage.

 Sour cream’s tart richness and creaminess are perfect for toppings and sauces.
 So follow our storage advice and make sure it doesn’t go bad!